 “You Go to My Head”

-composed by J. Fred Coots (music) and Haven Gillespie (lyric)
+composed by J. Fred Coots (music) and Haven Gillespie (lyric); arranged by Johnny Watson.

-The vocal chorus, the centerpiece of this arrangement, spotlights the sophisticated and musical singing of 23 year old Carlotta Dale (real name: Charlotte Cloverdale).
+The vocal chorus, the centerpiece of this arrangement, spotlights the sophisticated and musical singing of 23 year old Carlotta Dale (real name: Charlotte Cloverdale, shown above left and at right).
 Like so many girl singers with big bands in the swing era,she was a beautiful woman with a marvelous figure.
 But unlike many of those singers, she really knew how to sing.
 She had a lovely contralto voice, a fine sense of pitch, and good range.
 She sang most relaxedly, but with a beat.
 She also knew how to “sell” a song, investing it with just the right amount of emotion.
 In this recording, all of those qualities are on display, as is the shuffle rhythm often used by Savitt, to give his band an identifying style.

 I am constantly struck by the incredibly high standard of musicianship in the better bands of the swing era.
 This certainly included the band of Jan Savitt, and its female vocalist Carlotta Dale.